 Authentic materials require a lot more preparation to be home ready, and the question of availability can also increase the price.
 As such, hardwoods floors can be a more expensive choice; both regarding the material itself and installation costs.

 Hardwood typically costs $6 to $18 per square foot, including installation.
+Most spend around $2,500 – $7,500 for the project.
 That’s a pretty wide range, let’s examine some factors that determine the cost of a hardwood floor:

 When you’re working with solid hardwood, you don’t want to make mistakes during the installation process.
 The material is already a lot more expensive than engineered wood options, so the precision of the labor is key to avoiding unnecessary waste.